Who is Susceptible to Shingles?

-If you are the caregiver for your aging parent, shingles is a painful disease that your loved one may experience.
+If you are the caregiver for your aging parent, it is important to know who is susceptible to shingles.
 There are approximately 1 million estimated cases of shingles in the U.S. per year.
 This frightening statistic estimates that one out of every three people will develop shingles at some point in their lifetime, and the elderly are particularly susceptible.

 What is shingles?

 Shingles is a painful, blistering skin rash that typically affects one side of the body.
 The disease most often shows up on the face or torso.
 The rash appears as a band or stripe in the affected area of the body after a short period of tingling, itching, burning, or stinging.
 Similar to chickenpox, after a few days, the rash will erupt into blisters.
 Most will only experience shingles in a single episode, but reoccurring cases have been known to happen.
 Outbreaks last about two to four weeks.

 Shingles is caused by the same virus as chickenpox, varicella zoster virus (VZV).
 Many of us developed chickenpox during our youth after being exposed to VZV.
 After the chickenpox clears, the virus remains dormant within our body.
 But for some adults, for reasons that are not absolutely clear, the virus can reactivate and cause shingles.